 If you notice in the example above, the notes always follow the same order.
 It just depends on where you start that determines what note comes next.
 To the left of the example.
 The letters represent the name of the strings & if they are played open (without fretting a note, this is called open) they become those notes.

 You then proceed through the alphabet from there.
 As you can see, A becomes A# then B and so on.
-When viewing it from a distance it looks confusing & intimidating, but once you know the “insider secret” of how it works, it’s not so scary.
+When viewing it from a distance it looks confusing & intimidating, but once you know the “insider secret” of how to recognize notes, it’s not so scary.

-Being able to see the notes and where they lay on the fretboard is the objective your shooting for.
+Being able to recognize notes and where they lay on the fretboard is the objective your shooting for.
 This can be difficult at first.
-But if you stick with it, over time it will begin to sink in and you’ll begin to “see” the notes as you learn how to recognize your notes on the fretboard.
+But if you stick with it, over time it will begin to sink in and you’ll begin to “see” the notes as you learn how to recognize notes on the fretboard.

 We can actually start this process with some simple chords.
 Look at these chords.
 Look how the notes are organized in a pattern.
 If you can practice & develop your visualization skills (and anyone can so don’t say “sorry Dwayne I can’t”), Yes you can you just have to truly want to progress in your playing enough to go through the pain to get the gain!